gaithoben/expo-components/README.md

 #expo-components

-Various components to use in a react-native project
+Various components to use in a react-native project and especially expo